Tarbut V' Torah: Girls' soccer

 Camille Levin's younger sister Savannah Levin (class of 2013) also played soccer for the school for four years, and was named league MVP in soccer all four years, as well as a four-time first team all-league selection.
 She went on to play for the USC Trojans women's soccer team that won the 2016 NCAA Division I Women's Soccer Tournament.
 As a sophomore in 2014 and as a junior in 2015 she earned Pac-12 All-Academic honorable mention.

-Carly Malatsky, a 2016 graduate of Tarbut V’ Torah High School who attended it from kindergarten on, captained the girls' soccer team from 2013-16, and scored 73 goals in 2015-16, an Orange County record and second all-time in California Interscholastic Federation (CIF) history.
-With her playing the team was three-time San Joaquin League Champion (2014-16), as she was three-time San Joaquin League Player of the Year (2014-16) and led Orange County in goals each of the three years.
+Carly Malatskey, a 2016 graduate of Tarbut V’ Torah High School who attended it from kindergarten on, captained the girls' soccer team from 2013–16, and scored 73 goals in 2015-16, an Orange County record and second all-time in California Interscholastic Federation (CIF) history.
+With her playing the team was three-time San Joaquin League Champion (2014–16), as she was three-time San Joaquin League Player of the Year (2014–16) and led Orange County in goals each of the three years.
 She now plays for the Stanford Cardinal women's soccer team, with whom she has twice won the NCAA Division I Women's Soccer Tournament.